flyingbitac/diffaero/README.md

 DiffAero now supports three flight tasks:
 - **Position Control** (`env=pc`): The goal is to navigate to and hover on the specified target positions from random initial positions, without colliding with other agents.
-- **Obstacle Avoidance** (`env=oa`): The goal is to must navigate to and hover on target positions while avoiding collision with environmental obstacles and other quadrotors, given exteroceptive informations:
+- **Obstacle Avoidance** (`env=oa`): The goal is to navigate to and hover on target positions while avoiding collision with environmental obstacles and other quadrotors, given exteroceptive informations:
   - Relative positions of obstacles w.r.t. the quadrotor, or
   - Image from the depth camera attached to the quadrotor, or
   - Ray distance from the LiDAR attached to the quadrotor.